New robust inference for predictive regressions: Monte-Carlo Simulations

 \subsection{Finite Sample Power Properties}

-Figures \ref{fig1}-\ref{fig10} present the finite sample power properties of the tests considered.
-In our simulations, we consider the DGPs in \eqref{MC1} in continuous time and \eqref{MC2} in discrete time with $\bar{\beta}$ ranging from 0 to 20.
+Figures \ref{fig1}-\ref{fig6} present the results on finite sample power properties of the tests considered.\footnote{We report the power properties for Models SB, GBM and RS (continuous time) as well as Models SB and GARCH (discrete time) in Section 5.2.
+The power properties for the other models, Model CNST (continuous time) as well as Models CNST and ARCH (discrete time), are presented in the Supplementary Online Appendix.} In our simulations, we consider the DGPs in \eqref{MC1} in continuous time and \eqref{MC2} in discrete time with $\bar{\beta}$ ranging from 0 to 20.
 All the power curves presented in the figures are size-adjusted.
-Taking into account the results on finite sample size performance of the tests and their comparisons, we mainly focus on the two tests: the Cauchy RT and our test, in the analysis of finite sample power properties.
-For comparison, the analysis also provides the numerical results on finite sample power of the OLS, BQ and RLRT tests.
+Taking into account the results of finite sample size performance of the tests and their comparisons, we mainly focus on two tests: the Cauchy RT and our test, in the analysis of finite sample power properties.
+For comparison, the analysis also provides the numerical results on the finite sample power of the OLS, BQ and RLRT tests.

-Figure \ref{fig1} presents the results on finite sample power properties of the tests for the constant volatility case.
-One can see that the power curves of the Cauchy RT test and our test are very close to each other.
-The other tests have higher size-adjusted power for the local-to-unit root regressor cases and comparable size-adjusted power for purely non-stationary regressor.

-In Figure \ref{fig2} for the case of the structural break in volatility, one observes that the Cauchy RT test appears to be superior to other testing approaches (except the cases with $\bar{\kappa}=0$ and large $\bar{\beta}$).
-At the same time, the test $\tau(\hat{\sigma})$ also appear to have good finite sample power properties especially in the case of highly persistent predictor.
+In Figure \ref{fig1} for the case of the structural break in volatility, one observes that the Cauchy RT test appears to be superior to other testing approaches (except in the cases with $\bar{\kappa}=0$ and large $\bar{\beta}$).
+At the same time, the proposed test $\tau(\hat{\sigma})$ also appears to have good finite sample power properties especially in the case of highly persistent predictors.

-Figure \ref{fig3} provides the numerical results on finite sample properties of the tests in the geometric Brownian motion case.
-For the case of a unit root regressor, the power properties of the test based on $\tau(\hat{\sigma})$ appear to outperform those of the Cauchy RT test which in turn outperforms other tests considered.
+Figure \ref{fig2} provides the numerical results on finite sample properties of the tests in the geometric Brownian motion case.
+For the case of a unit root regressor, the power properties of the proposed test based on $\tau(\hat{\sigma})$ appear to outperform those of the Cauchy RT test which in turn outperforms other tests considered.
 However, the finite sample power performance of the Cauchy RT test improves in the case of near unit root regressor with $\bar{\kappa}=5$ and $\bar{\kappa}=20$.